How to Book a Mover

 For your moving company to properly bill you and assign the appropriate personnel on a moving day, let them know ahead of time that you require furniture disassembly and reassembly services.

-Now you need to decide, whether you want to pay more to your movers or just do it yourself and save some money for another project in your new home.
+Now you need to decide whether to pay more to your movers or just do it yourself and save some money for another project in your new home.
 Keep in mind, whatever you do yourself is going to save you time and money.

-Most of the moving labor providers at Movers Corp provide disassembly and assembly service.
-If you think you need the service, click on the movers' profile to see all provided moving services.
+Most moving labor providers on Movers Corp provide furniture assembly and disassembly services.
+If you need this service, click the mover’s profile to see all its services.